 SEATING PLAN AND SANCTUARY

 Community is at the heart of our Christian Faith.
 Says St. :Paul, “Many though we are, we form one body, one spirit in Christ”.
 We are thus called to be one family.
 In our new church, like a family, we gather around the table.
 Seating is arranged so we can see each other’s faces.
 Surrounding the sanctuary on three sides, we are all assembled as close as possible to the Eucharistic table.
 Sightlines are unobstructed by beams and pillars so all are in direct view of the liturgical action.

 The altar is made of solid granite, as our lives rest on the sold foundation of faith.
 The ambo (pulpit) is predominantly featured, reflecting the centrality of the Word of God to Christian faith.

 In the first chapter of the Acts of the Apostles, early believers are assembled.
 They are at prayer, and Mary, the mother of Jesus, is among them.
 Thus, a statue of Mary is in the area of the church where worshippers are assembled.
 Mary is with us at prayer, her arms uplifted in the gesture of prayer.
 The statue was hand carved from one piece of wood.

 The tabernacle is placed in a special chapel designed for Eucharistic devotion.
 It can be left open, when it is necessary to secure the main church.
 The tabernacle is set between two stained glass windows; they contain images of bread and wheat.
 The ceiling again reflects the “tent” concept of the basic church design.
 In the Book of Exodus, a cloud floated over the tent in which the Lord had made His dwelling.
 The ceiling, like that cloud, floats over the chapel, reminding us that this is where the Lord is present.

-The Eucharistic Chapel can be used for daily Mass.
 Its primary purpose is to provide a quiet place for private prayer and Eucharistic adoration.